MicrosoftDocs/sql-docs/docs/tools/sqlpackage/sqlpackage-export.md

 ---

 # SqlPackage Export parameters and properties
 The SqlPackage Export action exports a connected database to a BACPAC file (.bacpac).
 By default, data for all tables will be included in the .bacpac file.
 Optionally, you can specify only a subset of tables for which to export data.
-Validation for the Export action ensures Azure SQL Database compatibility for the complete targeted database even if a subset of tables is specified for the export.
+The Export action is part of the [database portability](sqlpackage.md#portability) functionality of SqlPackage.

 [!INCLUDE [entra-id](../../includes/entra-id-hard-coded.md)]

+> [!NOTE]
+> SqlPackage export performs best for databases under 200GB.
+For larger databases, you may want to optimize the operation using properties available in this article and tips in [Troubleshooting with SqlPackage](./troubleshooting-issues-and-performance-with-sqlpackage.md) or alternatively achieve database portability through [data in parquet files](sqlpackage-with-data-in-parquet-files.md).

 ## Command-line syntax